CollegeBoreal/INF1048-202-19E-01/M.Manning/chapter9/docs/theme.md

 * Edit `app.module.ts`

-   - Import each Material Module to the `imports:` metadeta of the `@NgModule` decorator
+   - Import each Material Module to the `imports:` metadata of the `@NgModule` decorator

 ```typescript